Morgan Stanley slashes price target on Desktop Metal Inc [DM] – find out why.

-Desktop Metal Inc [NYSE: DM] closed the trading session at $0.65 on 11/29/23.
-The day’s price range saw the stock hit a low of $0.65, while the highest price level was $0.7245.
+Desktop Metal Inc [NYSE: DM] price surged by 5.33 percent to reach at $0.04.
 The company report on November 29, 2023 at 4:30 PM that Desktop Health Announces First Patients Treated with FDA-Cleared CMFlex™ – an Off-the-Shelf 3D Printed Synthetic Bone Graft Product Pioneered by Dimension Inx on the 3D-Bioplotter®.

 Chicago-based Dimension Inx, a regenerative therapeutics company, has now had its innovative CMFlex material implanted in multiple patients.